bezabu/pp5-drf-api2/README.md

 - [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/report#/https://bb-pp5-movie-review-app-363d95a342e4.herokuapp.com/) was used to test the website's accessibility.
 - Lighthouse was used to run an audit of the website.

 ## Testing

 ### Manual Testing

+#### Backend

+- Check API produces currectly formatted JSON

+  - Test:
+    - open the website in a browser
+    - enter the address of the genres, movies, reviews, profiles, comments, likes and follows API endpoints in the browser
+    - observe the output for each
+  - Result:
+    - JSON formatted data is returned
+    - The data matches the records shown in the ElephantSQL panel

+- Check the API produces the an appropriate response to requests for things that do not exist
+  - Test:
+    - open the website in a browser
+    - enter the addess of the movies API endpoint, but add an id for a non existant record
+    - observe the status code
+  - Result:
+    - A 404 status code is returned

+#### Frontend

 - Check responsiveness in different browsers (Chrome, Firefox, Edge, Opera)